Kalaw Super Travel Guide

 Since the town is in the hills, it can be tricky to navigate by map.
 That place that might seem oh-so-close on a map might be on the other side of the hill and require a decent detour to get around.
 Regardless, you can never get all that lost in Kalaw.
 If you lose your way, almost anyone will be able to point you back toward where you need to go.
 The streets (especially the tree-covered ones on the east side of the railway in and around sprawling Kalaw make an excellent way to get lost for an hour or two anyways.

-The free maps can be a bit tough to figure out, but your guesthouse can help point out some of the spots you might want to visit.
+The free maps can be a bit tough to figure out, but your guesthouse can help point out some of the spots you might want to visit as well as my map at the top of the page.

 There are a couple of places in town that will rent you a bicycle.
 Keep in mind that Kalaw is not a flat place, so if you're not used to riding on hills, it might not be the best option.
-Mountain bikes are available for rent near the intersection with the traffic light.
+Mountain bikes are available for rent near the intersection with the traffic light near the market.

 If you're looking to zip to a guesthouse that is out of the center, or save the steps to get to a local attraction like the caves or the bamboo Buddha, a motorbike taxi can be just what the doctor ordered.